-Practicum I supports students' preparation for entry-level professional social work positions.
+As the final field experience in the BSW program, Practicum II supports students' preparation for entry-level professional social work positions.
 Students have opportunities to apply generalist knowledge, values and skills to practice in purposeful and ethical ways.
 Emphasis is placed on integrating theory and practice, and on personal and professional development.
 A learning agreement will be developed by the student that addresses five core learning areas.

 Please refer to the Field Education Policy Manual for additional information relating to the field practicum, including policies, procedures and roles/responsibilities of all involved.
-The Manual is available at: http://fsw.ucalgary.ca/calgary/field-education
+The Manual is available at: https://socialwork.ucalgary.ca/field-education/policy-manual-other-documents

-Course Hours: 6 units; (300 hours within one term)
+Course Hours: 6 units (400 hours)

 Prerequisite(s): All required 300 level Social Work courses.
+University Transfer Route: Social Work 410 and 411.